You might wonder which muscles Peloton targets.1

 The result is a really good workout that helps to boost the metabolism and burn troublesome body fat.

-What Muscles Does Peloton Work?
+Peloton Targets Which Muscles?
 What Muscles Does Spinning (Indoor Cycling) Work?

-When it comes to the question of what muscles does Peloton work during spin classes, the answer is quite a few and even more so since there’s a variety of classes.
+When it comes to the question of which muscles Peloton targets during spin classes, the answer is quite a few and even more so since there’s a variety of classes.

 But before getting into each class, check out the complete list below for a detailed review of each muscle targeted during Peloton cycling classes.

-The Glutes or Buttocks: Gluteus Maximus, Medius, and Minimus
+The Glutes or Buttocks: Gluteus Maximus, Medius, & Minimus

 Commonly referred to as the glute muscles, these three muscles are located in the buttocks region and are constantly engaged during Peloton spin classes.

 They aid in the generation of power during each cycle rotation.
-Want to engage these muscles more intensely?
-Try turning up the level on the Peloton bike to help build glute strength and build muscle.
+To engage these muscles more intensely, increase the resistance level on the Peloton bike to enhance glute strength and muscle development.

 Gluteus Maximus